NextDC makes $10M loss after ‘record investment’

-NextDC has ended a year of heavy data centre expansion with a $9.8 million loss.
+NextDC has ended a year of heavy data centre expansion with a $9.8 million loss after tax.

 The colocation provider’s results for the year ended 30 June marked a 248 per cent dip in its $6.6 million profit last year, and a continuation of its half-year posting back in February.